tersedb/tersedb-hs/README.md

 inhabit, entities being tracked, spaces of entities, or versions within those entities.
 Any action performed on the system will be commited by __one or more__ actors.

+The collection of actors are governed by those with recruiter rights.

 ### Groups

 Groups grant permission to its actors, who are members of the group.